Anth0nYM/classification/README.md

 *  K-Fold Cross-Validation and Evaluation Metrics

     We will employ the K-fold cross-validation technique to assess the robustness and generalizability of our models.
 Additionally, we will define appropriate metrics to quantify the performance of each classifier.

+### In the clustering notebook:
+* Clustering

+    We have implemented the "kmeans" clustering algorithm from scratch (without using any libraries) on the same dataset mentioned above (this time without labels).

+* Classification

+    Following clustering, we performed classification on the test samples, using the clusters generated in the previous step as a basis.